2025 Summit: Changing perspectives to provide better support

 🔸 Musical entertainment with singing and percussion

-🔸 Karaoke night - keeping the tradition going!
+🔸 Karaoke night —to keep the tradition alive!

-Friday AM theme: Field visit to the Humami Center
+Friday morning theme: Field visit to the Humami Center

-The traditional field trip that closes the Sommet des accélérateurs returns for a third consecutive year.
-During this final morning, explore Saint-Hyacinthe's local entrepreneurial ecosystem through a presentation on territorial collaborations, a discussion on a decentralized sector continuum and a visit to an agri-food mecca highlighting CCTTs in future technologies.
+The traditional field trip that concludes the Sommet des accélérateurs for a third consecutive year.
+On this final morning, explore Saint-Hyacinthe's local entrepreneurial ecosystem through a presentation on regional collaborations, a discussion on a decentralized sectoral continuum, and a visit to a leading agri-food facility highlighting CCTTs in future technologies.

 A promise: to leave with a renewed vision

 The Summit is not just a gathering.
-It's an anchor point for those who want to do things differently.
-For three days, we'll be exploring, confronting, testing and, above all, opening new doors.
+It is an anchor point for those who want to do things differently.
+Over three days, we will explore, confront, test, and above all, open new doors.

-Because sometimes a change of angle is all it takes to reveal opportunities we haven't yet seen.
+Because sometimes all it takes is a change of perspective to reveal opportunities we hadn't seen before.

 So, are you ready to see innovation in a new light?
 Let's start the climb!